Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and Hallucinations: Related Work

 LLMs have demonstrated remarkable capabilities of generating natural language \cite {brown2020language}.
 One limitation of large language models is there is still a need for task-specific fine-tuning data for model improvement to achieve strong performance for specific tasks.
 Fine-tuning data can consist of large amount of specific examples of that task \cite{brown2020language}.
 Fine-tuning an LLM involves the process of augmenting an existing language model with additional data specific to the subject matter at hand, grounding the model in that data.
 The weights of a pre-trained model are updated by training on a dataset that is task specific \cite{fan2023recommender}.
 This augmentation enables the LLM to specialize in a particular domain or improve its performance on a specific task.
 The fine-tuning process often relies on large datasets annotated by human annotators, providing curated input to train the LLM effectively.
-The text generated from large languages models have become so advanced that it is indistinguishable from human-generated text \cite{jakesch2023human}.
-Common heuristics for distinguishing between AI and human text, such as the presence of grammatical errors or the use of long words, are actually more indicative of human authorship \cite{jakesch2023human}.
-In human-LLM interactions, reliance on AI-generated text is complex, involving outright acceptance, minor edits, content removal, or subtle influence.
-Researchers in HCI have developed various methods to assess texts resulting from human-LLM collaboration.
-For instance, Jakesch et al. engaged 500 annotators to determine if co-written texts argued for or against social media use, demonstrating the AI's advanced text generation capabilities \cite{10.1145/3544548.3581196}.
-This level of advancement in language models underscores the challenge in distinguishing AI-generated text from that written by humans.
+The text generated from large language models have become so advanced that it is indistinguishable from human-generated text \cite{jakesch2023human}.
+Many heuristics people use to distinguish AI-generated from human-generated are flawed like belief that presence of grammatical issues or long words is associated by AI-generated, when it is more associated with human-generated content \cite{jakesch2023human}.
+In the context of human-LLM interaction, reliance on AI takes a more complex form and may not just mean simply agreeing with the AI text generation.
+The interaction comprises of many formats including: keeping the AI-generated text in its entirety, adding minor edits, removing content, or implicit influence by the AI-generated text.
+In many recent HCI studies, researchers have used various strategies to evaluate the resulting text generated from human-LLM collaboration.
+Jakesch et al. used a set of 500 annotators to evaluate whether text co-written by humans and an AI writing assistant argued for or against social media.
+Each crowdworker evaluated 25 responses and split the resulting text into segments to determine whether it argued in favor of social media use, against social media use or for both in favor and both against \cite{10.1145/3544548.3581196}.
+Other work has also shown that through human evaluation, the text generated from language models have become so advanced that it is indistinguishable from human-generated text \cite{jakesch2023human}.